jundalisay/spblist/content/en/research/descartes/passions/article-138.md

 ---
-heading: Articles 138-148
+heading: Articles 138-144
-title: Their defects and the means of correcting them
+title: The Defects of Bodily Movement and How to Correct Them
 weight: 40
-description: What is Passion in relation to one subject is always Action in another respect.
+description: All animals without reason lead their lives only through bodily movements.
+This is similar to those in us which our souls consent to
 image: "/covers/passions.jpg"
 writer:
   name: Rene Descartes